oloapinivad/MiLES/README.md

 * `eof_fast.R` and `eof_figures.R`.
 EOFs are computed using Singular Value Decompositon (SVD) R function by the former script, while the latter provides the figures.
 EOFs signs for the main EOFs are checked in order to maintain consistency with the reference dataset.

 * `blocking_fast.R` and `blocking_figures.R`.
 Blocking analysis is performed by the first R script.
 The second provides the figures.
 Both the Davini et al. (2012) and the Tibaldi and Molteni (1990) blocking index are computed and plotted by these scripts, as well a wide set of related dignostics.
 See Davini et al. (2012) for more details.
-Since v0.7 `u500_block.R` is included for a beta computation of blocking from zonalw wind at 500hPa.
+Since v0.7 `u500_block.R` is included for a beta computation of blocking from zonal wind at 500hPa.

 * `regimes_fast.R` and `regimes_figures.R`.
 Weather regimes analysis is performed by the first R script.
 It also tries to assign the right weather regimes to its name, saving all to NetCDF data.
 The second provides the figures.